thaysmartinez/calculator/README.md

 ## Main challenges

+This was a particularly challenging project for me with the level of knowledge I have gained so far.
+Wiped out all my code and started from scratch a couple of times, but I guess this is all part of the learning process 🤷🏻‍♀️

-- Spent a few days trying to figure out how to store operands and operators
+- Spent a few days trying to figure out how to store user input in a way that made the calculation work both after equals is pressed or when user continues chaining operations by pressing the operators buttons
-- Writing the handler functions was not a trivial task.
-I have now a better grasp of how event handling works.
+- Writing the handler functions was not a trivial task: I could say I have now a better grasp of how event handling works

 ## Concepts I learned and put into practice